-The permitting process begins with the submittal of a permit application, review of two sets of plans, and ends with a Certificate of Occupancy or Certificate of Completion and Final Inspections.
+The permitting process begins with the submittal of a permit application, review of two sets of plans, and ends with a Certificate of Occupancy or Certificate of Completion.

-To process a permit, the Building Department requires:
+To process a permit in person, the Building Department requires:

 - Permit Application, complete, signed, and notarized by the owner or owner's representative, and a registered contractor.
 If an owner/builder permit, just the owner needs to complete, sign, and notarize the application.
 If the property appears under the name of a Corporation, a permit can be issued to a contractor only and will require the submittal of a Corporate Annual Report or Articles of Incorporation naming the signer on the application as an officer of the corporation, i.e., president, vice president, or secretary.